wandb/docs/docs/guides/artifacts/ttl.md

 - `job`
 - Any Artifact type starting with: `wandb-*`

-You can check an Artifact's type on the [W&B platform](../artifacts/explore-and-traverse-an-artifact-graph.md) or programatically:
+You can check an Artifact's type on the [W&B platform](../artifacts/explore-and-traverse-an-artifact-graph.md) or programmatically:

 ```python
 import wandb